Best exercise bikes for using at home

 What are the benefits of exercise bikes?

 We’re huge advocates of the idea that fitness should be fun, and an exercise bike workout can be immensely enjoyable, with Harvard Health reporting the mood-boosting benefits of exercise.
-However, a session in the saddle has plenty of physical benefits too.
+Of course, a session in the saddle has plenty of physical benefits too.

 Start your week with achievable workout ideas, health tips and wellbeing advice in your inbox.